2019 © All rights reserved

 (e) Forcibly transferring children of the group to another group.»

-Raphael Lemkin, the author of the word “genocide” and initiator of the Genocide Convention, called “the destruction of the Ukrainian nation” – “a classic example of the genocide”.
-In accordance with the UN Convention, Lemkin considered the following items as an integral part of the genocide against Ukrainians: the hunger of Ukrainian peasants, the extermination of the Ukrainian intelligentsia and the elimination of the Ukrainian Autocephalous Orthodox Church.
+Raphael Lemkin, the author of the word “genocide” and initiator of the Genocide Convention, called the destruction of the Ukrainian nation “a classic example of the genocide”.
+In accordance with the UN Convention, Lemkin considered the following items as an integral part of the genocide against Ukrainians: starvation of Ukrainian farmers, extermination of Ukrainian intelligentsia and elimination of the Ukrainian Autocephalous Orthodox Church.

-Violating criminal case SSU guided by standards as national legislation and the international treaties which according to Art.
-9 of the Constitution of Ukraine and art.
+The criminal case initiated by the Security Service of Ukraine was guided by standards of both national legislation and the international treaties (especially Art.
+9 of the Constitution of Ukraine and Art.
 3 of the Criminal Code are part of criminal law.

 Addition to UN Convention on the Prevention and Punishment of the Crime of Genocide for it of 1948 it deals with such international legal acts as the European Convention on the Protection of Human Rights and Fundamental Freedoms, dated November 4, 1950, International Covenant on Civil and Political Rights, dated 1966 and The UN Convention “On the Non-applicability of Statutory Limitations to War Crimes and Crimes Against Humanity”, dated November 26, 1968.

-During the investigation it was proven intent of the Soviet Union leadership to destroy the Ukrainian nation, which is a priority in the proof of the genocidal nature of the crime.
+During the investigation,the intent of the Soviet Union authorities to destroy the Ukrainian nation was proven, which is a priority for recognition of genocidal nature of the crime.
 The conclusion about the existence of intent to commit genocide and awareness of this can be done with the relevant facts and circumstances.
 That intention does not have to be clearly stated in the documents or oral expressed in public speeches.
 It can be argued, based on the facts and circumstances of the crime.

 Analyzing actions of the Soviet leaders it can detect some evidence that prove an intent to destroy a part of the Ukrainian nation: